kmorrell27/UpperCrustCatering/ready-to-heat.md

 4. BBQ Pulled Pork with Rolls with Mac and Cheese and Baked Beans
 5. Pot Roast with Baby New Potatoes and Carrots - includes dinner rolls & butter
 6. Meatloaf with Mashed Potatoes, Gravy and Green Beans
-7. Hungarian Beef Tips over Rice
+7. Hungarian Beef Tips over Rice with Gingered Carrots and Dinner Rolls & Butter
 8. Baked Chicken with Rice Pilaf and Vegetable Medley
 9. Braised Beef Brisket with Garlic Mashed Potatoes - French Rolls available for additional \$ 2.00